datawire/quark/design/packaging.md

    is manually included in builtin.q, e.g. for ardana we need to pull in functionality from hub.q.

+ - Distributing quark packages is complex, because every quark library needs to be pushed via each backend package management system.

 ### Solutions:

  - We need to precisely define what constitutes a distributable unit